feathersjs/docs/getting-started/creating.md

 # Creating A Feathers app

 Well alright!
 Let's build our first Feathers app!
-We're going to build a real-time chat app with MongoDB as the database.
+We're going to build a real-time chat app with NeDB as the database.
 It's a great way to cover all the things that you'd need to do in a real world application and how Feathers can help.
 It also makes a lot more sense to have a real-time component than a Todo list. 😉

 If you've already gone through the [Quick Start](quick-start.md) section you can skip ahead to [What Just Happened?](#what-just-happened).